 General Education Assessment and Course Review Plan

-The Committee on General Education and Intercollegiate Programs (CGEIP) is responsible for developing and implementing this plan.
+The Council on General Education and Intercollegiate Programs (CGEIP) is responsible for developing and implementing this plan.
 Each course proposed for the new General Education has aligned the course with general education outcomes and SLOs, selected an assessment coordinator, and developed an assessment plan with direct and indirect measures.

 The goals of the process are as follows: